 The Controller's Office offers the following services: student account statements, receipt of student payments, answers to questions about student accounts, disbursement of authorized financial aid, signing of Federal Perkins, Nursing and institutional loan documents, monitoring the repayment process and collection of Federal Perkins, Nursing and institutional loans and delinquent student accounts, receipt and processing of time sheets for student payroll, and issuing of student payroll checks.
-The normal window hours are 8:30 a.m. to 6 p.m., Monday and Tuesday; and 8:30 a.m. to 4:30 p.m., Wednesday through Friday.
+The normal window hours are 8:30 a.m. to 6 p.m., Monday and Tuesday; 8:30 a.m. to 4:30 p.m., Wednesday and Friday; and 9 a.m. to 4:30 p.m.
+Thursday.